efraimrodrigues/chatRMI/README.md

 4.<code>abstract Integer getContador() throws RemoteException;</code>
 	Returns the current size of the buffer

-In addition,the central object of the server is the class ChatCon which is an implementation of ChatConInterface as follows:
+In addition, the central object of the server is the class ChatCon which is an implementation of ChatConInterface as follows:

 	public interface ChatConInterface extends Remote {
 		abstract public void enviarMensagem(String user, String mensagem) throws RemoteException;